andream16/aws-sdk-go-bindings/README.md

 [![BCH compliance](https://bettercodehub.com/edge/badge/AndreaM16/aws-sdk-go-bindings?branch=master)](https://bettercodehub.com/)

 # aws-sdk-go-bindings
 Helper to easily access some [aws-sdk-go](https://github.com/aws/aws-sdk-go)'s methods.
-It also contains multiple methods to cover tricky problems like preparing and sns default message and unmarshal an image coming out from a stream like:
+It also contains multiple methods to cover tricky problems like preparing an sns default message and unmarshal an image coming out from a stream like:

 ```
 // UnmarshalStreamImage unmarshals a dynamo stream image in a pointer to an interface